wp-plugins/wp-category-permalink/readme.txt

 == Frequently Asked Questions ==

+= Can I contact you? =
+Please come on the support forums.
+We are two developers working on this plugin and Yaniv added support for WooCommerce.
+We will help you!

 = I donated, can I get rid of the donation button? = Of course.
 I don't like to see too many of those buttons neither ;) You can disable the donation buttons from all my plugins by adding this to your wp-config.php:
 `define('WP_HIDE_DONATION_BUTTONS', true);`

-= Can I contact you? =
-Yes, sure, you can!
-But since my plugins got popular, I get many emails everyday which consume almost 10% of my whole lifetime (not kidding! + it's rarely issues coming from the plugin itself).
-So now I ask you to visit my website <a href='http://www.totorotimes.com'>Totoro Times</a>, pick a page you like, and share it on Facebook, Twitter or your own website.
-I hope you understand :) Thanks a lot!

 == Screenshots ==

 1. Pick the category you'd like to have for the permalink.

 == Changelog ==

+= 2.2.3
+* Fix: Product permalink bug (permalink appeared correctly only on product page).

 = 2.2.2 =
 * Fix: Restored post behaviour.